TGTalk.com Chat Moderator Selection and Training

 9. A link to the addonchat help page

-Next the assigned trainer will go over this material with them, line by line and in depth, answering questions and explaining the reasons behind each rule and policy.
+Next, the assigned trainer will go over this material with them, line by line and in-depth, answering questions and explaining the reasons behind each rule and policy.
 They will be expected to understand the reasoning behind why these rules and policies are in place.
 The effect any lapse or misapplication can cause and to apply them in the spirit intended.

-When the assigned trainer believes they are ready and the trainee feels comfortable and administration believes it is time, they will be given an anonymous login with moderator access.
+When the assigned trainer believes they are ready and the trainee feels comfortable and the administration believes it is time, they will be given an anonymous login with moderator access.
 This is to protect them from the rumor mill if for one reason or another they either decline or are deemed incompatible for what we do as moderators.
 They will use this login only when another moderator is present to work with them, talk them through situations and back them up.

 When the assigned trainer and trainee feel comfortable a moderator consensus will be taken.
-Administration will then determine whether or not to endow them with a permanent login with moderator access.
+The administration will then determine whether or not to endow them with a permanent login with moderator access.
 Probation is forever as a moderator is never above the rules and must always behave responsibly.
-Removing a moderator is an unfortunate occurrence, but it is sometimes needful.
-Being a moderator means you are dedicated to service, not an elite or privileged status.
+Removing a moderator is an unfortunate occurrence, but it is sometimes necessary.
+Being a moderator means you are dedicated to service, not elite or privileged status.
 The room and users are our primary concern, and giving moderator controls to someone who isn’t able or prepared benefits nobody.
 It is potentially damaging for the individual put in that position and can be devastating to a user in crises.
 Not everybody can handle these responsibilities continuously and a moderator may request to step down at any time, whether temporarily or permanently.